cristina-serban/parse-smtlib/README.md

 * `--unfold-exist` - Whether the existential quantifier should be used in the unfolding or not.
 Accepted values are `y` (default) and `n`.
 If you specify a value of `n`, the existential quantifier will disappear from the definition and all existentially quantified variales will be declared as constants.
 * `--unfold-path` - File to which the results will be appended.
 Value defaults to a file name `unfolding` in the current working directory.

-**Note**: At least one of these arguments has to be specified for to take place.
+**Note**: At least one of these arguments has to be specified for the unfolding to take place.

 Some examples:
 ```